-Assure us of the joy of delectable misdeeds, and lead us to glory, riches, and power, you king of the disinherited, the son who will overthrow his inexorable father.
+Assure us of the joy of delectable misdeeds, oh Satan, and lead us to glory, riches, and power, you king of the disinherited, the son who will overthrow his inexorable father.

-Centuries have wept waiting for salvation from mute and fugitive gods.
-All the while their priests command, "Be patient and suffer."
+Centuries have wept waiting for salvation from mute and fugitive gods, all the while their priests command, "Be patient and suffer."
 Now the priests have forgotten the poverty their god preached and become the servants of riches and privilege.

-They watch the masses crushed beneath the weight of wealth, hear the pleas of the timid, and offered only excuses, evasions, promises, and fraud, then damn us in the name of sin for violating covenants we never made.
+They watch the masses crushed beneath the weight of wealth, hear the pleas of the timid, and offered only excuses, evasions, promises, and fraud, then damn us in the name of sins only they perceive.
 And so we say, (Hail Satan!)